gitrules/gitrules/doc/GOVERN-PLAYBOOK.md

 ### Issue credits to a user

-Create a GitHub issue, labelled `gov4git:directive`, containing a sentence of the form:
+Create a GitHub issue, labelled `gitrules:directive`, containing a sentence of the form:

 ```
 issue 30.5 credits to @user